 - How to get Recently Deleted photos back

-- BONUS: recover photos from a local backup
+- BONUS: extra ways to recover photos from a backup

 How to recover permanently deleted photos from iCloud

 If your photos were in iCloud when you deleted them, maybe there is still a chance to bring them back.
 For this, try to use CopyTrans Cloudly: the app searches Apple servers for photos that were sentenced for deletion, but not deleted yet.
 If interested, see our little guide on how CopyTrans Cloudly operates.

 For those who love visual instructions, we prepared a YouTube guide:

 For help with installation, refer to the installation guide.